DSCR Loan Explained: The Complete 2026 Guide

 - Rate & Term Refinance: Replace an existing mortgage with better terms.

 - Cash-Out Refinance: Obtain leverage on a property by borrowing more than you owe.
-Rates are usually slightly higher for cash-out (≈0.20%) because lenders view it as slightly riskier.
+Rates are usually slightly higher for cash-out refinance (≈0.20%) because lenders view it as slightly riskier.

 Important Notes About Refinancing With A DSCR Loan